sagelga/github-achievement/README.md

 ### Pair Extraordinaire

-> Co-authored in a Pull Request {this.amount} times.
+> How to get: Co-authored in a Pull Request {this.amount} times.

 also available in Bronze, Silver, and Gold achievement.